NisakornNga/ThaiRailWays-Website/README.md

 # Train Ticket Booking Website

-This web application was developed as part of a web programming course project.
+This website was developed as part of a web programming course project.
 It allows users to search for train schedules, book tickets, and manage their reservations through a simple and user-friendly interface.

 ## Key Features
 - **Train Schedule Search:** Find trains by entering the origin, destination, and travel date.